If you are from outside the UK you will need to apply for a Visitor (Child) Visa.

 You can apply for a visa up to 3 months before your date of travel to the UK.
 You should get a decision on your visa within 3 weeks.
 You can also check the guide processing times to find out how long getting a visa might take in the country you are applying from.
-With a Short-Term Student (Child) visa you can stay in the UK for up to 6 months.

 How the admissions and visa process works: